scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 **TRC Signing Ceremony**: The ceremony during which the very first base TRC of an ISD, called the initial TRC, is signed.
 The initial TRC is a special case of the base TRC where the number of the ISD is assigned.

 **TRC Update**: A *regular* TRC update is a periodic re-issuance of the TRC where the entities and policies listed in the TRC remain unchanged.
-A *sensitive* TRC update is an update that modifies critical aspects of the TRC, such as the set of core ASes.
+A *sensitive* TRC update is an update that modifies critical aspects of the TRC, such as the set of Core ASes.
 In both cases, the base TRC remains unchanged.

 **Voting ASes**: Those ASes within an ISD that may sign TRC updates.
 The process of appending a signature to a new TRC is called "casting a vote".